cmlibs/zinc/docs/CMGUI_glyphs.rst

    **Figure 6: Origins of various glyph types within their bounding cubes.**  Origin of each glyph family is indicated by a red dot.

-Using the *centre* value box, you can adjust the origin of your selected glyph so that it is positioned differently.
-This could be used for example to make an elongated spheroid that points away from the origin, by entering -0.5,0,0 in the centre value box, and setting the base size of the sphere glyph to 1,0.3,0.3.
+Using the *offset* value box, you can adjust the position of your selected glyph.

 Using custom glyphs